le mans banner

 • A versatile WET option is also available for conditions ranging from damp to very wet.

 Hypercars are the headlining class for the sport's most powerful prototypes (around 1,000hp).
-The category includes the LMH (Le Mans Hypercar) cars run by Toyota, Peugeot, Ferrari, Glickenhaus and Vanwall), plus the LMDh (Le Mans Daytona hybrid) prototypes fielded by Porsche and Cadillac.
+The category includes the LMH (Le Mans Hypercar) cars run by Toyota, Peugeot, Ferrari, Isotta Fraschini, plus the LMDh (Le Mans Daytona hybrid) prototypes fielded by Porsche, Cadillac, Alpine & BMW.

-For the centenary Le Mans 24 Hours, Michelin's tyres will have a coloured marking on their sidewalls to facilitate the identification of which car is running which type of tyre at any given moment.
+Since the centenary of the Le Mans 24 Hours, Michelin tyres have a coloured marking on their sidewalls to facilitate the identification of which car is running which type of tyre at any given moment.

 Major car manufacturers place their trust in Michelin at Le Mans

 The Hypercar drivers are all seasoned professionals and represent the cream of endurance racing.
-The list features several former Le Mans winners, as well as ex-Formula 1 drivers like Sébastien Bourdais, Sébastien Buemi and the 1997 F1 World Champion Jacques Villeneuve.
+The list features several former Le Mans winners, as well as ex-Formula 1 drivers like Sébastien Bourdais, Sébastien Buemi, Jensen Button.

 2023